SnugTop/Tor-Fingerprinting/README.md

 python test.py <directory_path_containing_test_files>
 ```

-directory for pcaps used for testing is "tests"
+The directory for pcaps used for testing is "tests" in this file but may be whatever you name it.

 This script will:

 Analyze the new PCAP files in this directory using the trained model.
 Output predictions for each file to the terminal.
-It will run for all five files outputing the predictions.
+It will run for all five files outputting the predictions.

 # Why KNN and Choice of K

-I chose the KNN algorithm for its effectiveness in classification problems the data sets are not big enought for other methods.
+I chose the KNN algorithm for its effectiveness in classification problems the data sets are not big enough for other methods.
 I chose the number 4 for K because it gives us the best balance when making these comparisons.
-If we pick a number that's too high, we might include too many neighbors that aren't really similar(noise).
+If we pick a number that's too high, we might include too many neighbors that aren't similar(noise).
 But if we pick a number that's too low, we might not get enough information to make a good decision.
-The number 4 seemed to worked best in our tests to keep things just right.
+The number 4 seemed to work best in our tests to keep things just right.

 # Advantages Over Random Guessing